 In short, none of these four kinds of evidence conflicts with g theory.
-None requires postulating a practical intelligence to explain the results.
+None requires 1033 postulating a practical intelligence to explain the results.
 In no case was there evidence that the "practical" competence extended beyond the specific tasks in question, say, to health matters or even to everyday tasks of a similar nature.
 It is precisely such transferability or cross-task competence on a similar class of tasks, however, that is required to demonstrate a general ability.
+1037

-Finally, it should be noted that the various tasks (e.g., packing orders, handicapping harness races, and solving the Sahara problem) that Sternberg et al. continue to cite constitute neither a large nor a meaningful sample of everyday tasks.
-Their more relevant examples (e.g., simple mental arithmetic in business encounters) tend to be simple, repetitive, and familiar tasks, so one need not posit any new intelligence to explain the success of even dull or poorly educated individuals in performing them.
+Finally, it should be noted that the various tasks (e.g., packing orders, handicapping 1038 harness races, and solving the Sahara problem) that Sternberg et al. continue to cite constitute 1039 neither a large nor a meaningful sample of everyday tasks.
+Their more relevant examples 1040 (e.g., simple mental arithmetic in business encounters) tend to be simple, repetitive, and 1041 familiar tasks, so one need not posit any new intelligence to explain the success of even dull 1042 or poorly educated individuals in performing them.

 4.3.
-Empirical claim 3: practical intelligence and academic intelligence have divergent developmental trajectories and, therefore, different etiologies
+Empirical claim 3: practical intelligence and academic intelligence have divergent 1045 developmental trajectories and, therefore, different etiologies 1046

-The claim is that practical and academic intelligences have "etiological independence (not necessarily complete)" because "the developmental trajectories of abilities used to solve strictly academic problems do not coincide with the trajectories of abilities used to solve problems of a practical nature" (Sternberg et al., 2000, p.
+The claim is that practical and academic intelligences have "etiological independence (not necessarily complete)" because "the developmental trajectories of abilities used to solve 1048 strictly academic problems do not coincide with the trajectories of abilities used to solve problems of a practical nature" (Sternberg et al., 2000, p.
 46).
-The claim is built from the well-known age trends in fluid and crystallized intelligence:
+The claim is built from the 1050 well-known age trends in fluid and crystallized intelligence: 1051

-Fluid abilities are those required to deal with novelty, as in the immediate testing situation...
-Crystallized abilities are based on acculturated knowledge...
-Using this distinction, many researchers have demonstrated that fluid abilities are relatively susceptible to age-related decline, whereas crystallized abilities are relatively resistant to aging... except near the end of life.
+Fluid abilities are those required to deal with novelty, as in the immediate testing situation...1052Crystallized abilities are based on acculturated knowledge...
+Using this distinction, many1053researchers have demonstrated that fluid abilities are relatively susceptible to age-related1054decline, whereas crystallized abilities are relatively resistant to aging... except near the end1055of life.
 (Sternberg et al., 2000, p.
-39, emphasis in original; see also Sternberg et al., 1995, pp. 914-915)
+39, emphasis in original; see also Sternberg et al., 1995,1056pp.
+914-915)1057 academic problems are characterized by the presence, in the specification of a problem, of all1065the information necessary to solve the problem.
+Furthermore, academic problems are1066typically unrelated to an individual's ordinary experience.
+Thus, crystallized intelligence in1067the form of acculturated knowledge is more relevant to the solution of practical problems than1068it is to the solution of academic problems, at least as we are defining these terms.
+Conversely,1069fluid abilities, such as those required to solve letter series and figural analogy problems, are107010711072

-The entire case for empirical claim 3 rests on equating practical with crystallized intelligence and academic with fluid intelligence.
+The entire case for empirical claim 3 rests on equating practical with crystallized 1059 intelligence and academic with fluid intelligence.
 Sternberg et al.'s (1995, p.
-914) theoretical rationale for this labeling is based on their task-based distinction between practical and academic intelligence as summarized earlier in Table 2.
+914) theoretical 1060 rationale for this labeling is based on their task-based distinction between practical and academic intelligence as summarized earlier in Table 2.